innoq/ROCA/faq.md

 ### Does ROCA intend to replace other concepts?

 Not at all.
-ROCA builds upon well-understood concepts like REST and progressive enhancement ([some](http://burningchrome.com) have called it "a distillation of a decade of web development experience").
+ROCA builds upon well-established concepts like REST and progressive enhancement, reinforcing their importance.
+([Some](http://burningchrome.com) have called ROCA "a distillation of a decade of web development experience".)

 ### Is ROCA the one true way?